logo

 Do Fast Drug Approvals by FDA Help or Harm Patients?

-Two recent studies published by the British Journal of Medicine (BJM) raise concerns about the speed with which the Food and Drug Administration approves drugs for market in the United States.
-According to the FDA the stages of drug development and review necessary to gain marketing approval include:
+Two recent studies published by the British Journal of Medicine (BJM) raise concerns about the speed with which the Food and Drug Administration approves drugs for the market in the United States.
+According to the FDA, the stages of drug development and review necessary to gain marketing approval include:

 • Pre-clinical Testing;